os-autoinst/openQA/container/helm/README.md

 For more information please consult corresponding documentation for [k3s](https://rancher.com/docs/k3s/latest/en/) or [Helm](https://helm.sh/docs).

-The charts consists of two separate sub-charts: _worker_ and _webui_ (TBD).
+The charts consists of two separate sub-charts: _worker_ and _webui_.
 To install the chart simply execute `helm install openqa .` from this directory.
 To uninstall and start over, type `helm uninstall openqa`.

 It might be necessary to customize the charts by overriding some of the variables inside _values.yaml_ to suit your needs.